atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/views.md

 ### TEMP/TEMPORARY

-Adding TEMP or TEMPORARY to the creation of a view creates a view that is automatically dropped at the end of the user’s session.
+Adding TEMP or TEMPORARY to the creation of a view creates a view that is automatically dropped at the end of the user's session.

 Example:
 ```sql